Jocko Homo: Music video

 A music video for the song "Jocko Homo" was part of the short film, The Truth About De-Evolution, Devo's first music video, directed by Chuck Statler.
 It begins with an interstitial scene of Booji Boy running through a Cuyahoga Falls parking lot, up a fire escape, and into a building.
 There, he meets with General Boy, who is played by Mark and Bob Mothersbaugh's father (Robert Mothersbaugh, Sr.), and hands him papers.
 After an announcement from General Boy, there are a series of rapid fire cuts of the letters "D-E-V-O" set to the intro of the Devo song "Mechanical Man", and then the main video begins.
 In it, Mark Mothersbaugh plays a professor, lecturing to a class of students in surgical masks, caps, and 3-D glasses.
 As the song progresses, the class begins to riot.

 Other versions

 Devo recorded a muzak version for their EZ Listening Cassette in 1981, which was reissued on their E-Z Listening Disc compilation in 1987.

 On the 1988 and 1990 tours, as well as at the 1996 Park City, Utah show and the 2002 Hollywood, CA show, Devo performed a drastically re-arranged and slowed down acoustic version of "Jocko Homo", which can be heard on their 1989 live album Now It Can Be Told: DEVO at the Palace.

 Parodist "Weird Al" Yankovic included a portion of this song in his first polka medley, "Polkas on 45", from his 1984 album "Weird Al" Yankovic in 3-D.

+French indie rock band Sloy recorded a cover of "Jocko Homo" for their 1997 EP, "Electric Session 1".